Municipality of the District of Clare: History

 The township was settled in 1768 by Acadian families who had returned to Nova Scotia from exile.

-Prior to the establishment of Clare the Mi'kmaw knew the area as Wagweiik.
-The mouth of Salmon River is thought to be a traditional summer settlement of the Mi'kmaw and several artifacts have been found there, as well as at Meteghan, Major's Point and other sites [2].
+Prior to the establishment of Clare, the Mi'kmaq knew the area as Wagweiik.
+The mouth of Salmon River is thought to be a traditional summer settlement of the Mi'kmaq and several artifacts have been found there, as well as at Meteghan, Major's Point and other sites [2].
 Place names like Hectanooga, Mitihikan (Meteghan), and Chicaben (Church Point) are found in the area.
 They also had a principal settlement by River Allen near Cape Sainte-Marie used for fishing and as a canoe route [3].
-The Mi'kmaw also used a fishing weir system for catching mackerel and herring that they taught to the new settlers, which they continued to use until well into the 1900s, and fish drying techniques that continue today.
+The Mi'kmaq also used a fishing weir system for catching mackerel and herring that they taught to the new settlers, which they continued to use until well into the 1900s, and fish drying techniques that continue today.
 They also caught eels, seals, clams, urchins and other sea life, as well as berries, medicinal plants and other coastal resources.
-As new settlers arrived in the 1760s–1780s, the Mi'kmaw were instrumental in helping the new Acadians survive and become skilled in surviving the harsh winters along the coast.
-By the 1800s most Mi'kmaw had left the area to live on the Reserve in Bear River, while still returning for fishing, hunting, trade and ceremony throughout the year.
+As new settlers arrived in the 1760s–1780s, the Mi'kmaq were instrumental in helping the new Acadians survive and become skilled in surviving the harsh winters along the coast.
+By the 1800s most Mi'kmaq had left the area to live on the Reserve in Bear River, while still returning for fishing, hunting, trade and ceremony throughout the year.

 It was named "Clare" by then Lieutenant Governor of Nova Scotia, Michael Francklin.
 The name comes from the County Clare in Ireland.

 Present day

 The municipality is inhabited by many Acadians and their descendants and conducts its business in both English and French, although the official language is English and both languages are used.
 The only French university in the province of Nova Scotia, Université Sainte-Anne, is located in Church Point (Pointe-de-l'Église / Chicoben) and 47% of the adult population has a postsecondary education.
-The area hosts the oldest and largest annual Acadian Festival, as well as Nova Scotia's first Gran Fondo cycling event, which was cancelled in 2020 due to COVID-19.
+The area hosts the oldest and largest annual Acadian Festival, as well as Nova Scotia's first Gran Fondo cycling event, which was cancelled in 2020 due to COVID-19, but resumed again in 2023.